COPtoLON/TMRW/market expectations.md

 3. **States & Variables** - Every participant carries a “state,” comprised of one or more variables that influence or determine their impact on outcomes.
 4. **Market & Participant Variables** - A set of parameters or inputs shaping both the market’s collective behavior and the participants’ decision-making processes.
 5. **External Events** - A mechanism that introduces exogenous shocks—such as major news or policy changes—affecting market conditions over time.
-6. **Dynamic Functions** - Functions that govern market-specific aspects, such as transaction costs, liquidity, or general price and flow dynamics.
+6. **Market Dynamics** - Functions that govern market-specific aspects, such as transaction costs, liquidity, or general price and flow dynamics.

 ### Limitations of Mean-Field Models
 Our initial modeling approach involved mean-field theory—particularly particle systems and mean-field games—to simulate market participants trading an asset.
 However, we found these methods insufficient for capturing the full range of real-world market behavior.
 As highlighted in a lecture by Daniel Lacker: